NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Cooling Test

-Cooling performance on the Nolah Evolution 15 was exceptionally good.
+Cooling performance on the Nolah Evolution 15 was outstanding.
 During my tests, I felt no noticeable level of heat retention.
 The surface of the mattress remained cooler.

 Baseline Temp.